 To complete the dental implant process in Carrollton, you’ll return to our office to receive your custom restoration.
 Whether it is a dental crown, bridge, or denture, your prosthetic will be matched to the color, size, and shape of your other teeth.
 Once it’s in place and we’ve ensure that your bite feels comfortable, your new pearly whites will be virtually indistinguishable from the rest of your smile!

-Whether you’re missing a single tooth or multiple teeth, you could be a candidate for dental implants as long as your mouth is healthy and your jawbone is in good shape.
+Whether you’re missing a single tooth or multiple teeth, you could be a candidate for dental implants as long as your mouth is healthy, and your jawbone is in good shape.
 You can get implants to support different kinds of restorations depending on the extent of your tooth loss.
+You may not realize it, but most adults are eligible; however, preliminary treatments might be necessary before moving forward with dental implant surgery.
+Fortunately, your dental implant dentist in Carrollton will explain all the details during your initial consultation.

 If three or four teeth in a row are missing, they can be replaced all at once with a dental bridge that’s supported by a pair of implants.
-Normal bridges rest on natural teeth that have had some enamel removed, but this might increase your risk of tooth decay; implant-supported bridges are better for your oral health overall.
+Normal bridges rest on natural teeth that have had some enamel removed, but this might increase your risk of tooth decay; implant bridges are better for your oral health overall and remain firmly in place.

 Dental implant care in Carrollton is a crucial step you’ll need to take to ensure the longevity of your new smile.
 Although these unique prosthetics have a success rate of 90-95% after 10 years, it will be up to you to take care of them and make sure they experience no damage along the way.
 Fortunately, at Aegis Dental, Dr. Chandy and her team can help you take the right steps to keep your implants firmly in place for a lifetime.
 By taking a proactive approach to your oral health, you’ll enjoy greater confidence and comfort as you eat, speak, and surround yourself with family, friends, and colleagues.
 If you would like to learn what you can do to maintain your implants, contact our office today.